YosaiProject/yosai/doc/docs/authorization.md

 ## Authorization Events

 An Event is emitted to the singleton EventBus when the results of authorization are obtained.
 The results are comprehensive:  every permission or role that is checked is included along with a Boolean indicating whether authorization was granted for it.
 A summary "granted" or "denied" event is also communicated when a Boolean check-authorization is submitted to Yosai.
-If you would like to learn more about Event processing, please refer to the documentation about EventProcessing [here].
+If you would like to learn more about Event processing, please refer to the documentation about EventProcessing [here](http://yosaiproject.github.io/yosai/events/).

 Events are communicated using a publish-subscribe paradigm.
 In the case of Authorization, the `ModularRealmAuthorizer` publishes an event to a channel (an